cloudfuse-io/lambdatization/README.md

   - you can also run pre-configured queries using the examples.
 Run `l12n -h` to see the list of examples.

+## About the stack

+Infrastructure is managed by Terraform.

+We use Terragrunt to:

+- DRY the Terraform config
+- Manage dependencies between modules and allow a plugin based structure.

 ## Contribute

 - We try to follow the [conventional commits